 Trends, challenges and priorities

-The Covid-19 pandemic has continued to impact the work of BioPhorum Supply Partner in 2021, though the group anticipates that they will be moving from a pandemic to an endemic situation.
-The team continues to use the lessons they have learned during the early part of the pandemic to further drive improvements in the global supply chain and continue moving towards becoming one of the best understood and best managed supply chains in the world.
+BioPhorum members continue to use the lessons learned during the pandemic and in the post pandemic world to further drive improvements in the global supply chain and continue moving towards becoming one of the best understood and best managed supply chains in the world.

 Focus on solutions

 BioPhorum Supply Partner has continued to focus on the inbound supply change, making raw materials more available and improving operational processes such as supply chain notifications.
-We have collaborated with BioPhorum Drug Substance to publish apaper which is an Industry proposal for a simplified registration process of complex and innovative raw materials in Europe , that can be used by the industry.
+We have collaborated with BioPhorum Drug Substance to publish a paper BioPhorum approach to the registration of innovative raw materials using the Quality by Design principles that can be used by the industry.
+Our Supply Chain Quality Management workstream team published an electronic template to support the need for increased speed in processing second source supply change notifications.

 Technical single-use plastics are driving the industry forward; however, the increase in demand for these products also increases the need for more sterilization capacity.
-The Phorum is actively working to promote X-ray technology as an acceptable sterilization process across the industry, which can be used as a complementary approach with gamma radiation.
+The Phorum is actively working to promote x-ray technology as an acceptable sterilization process across the industry, which can be used as a complementary approach with gamma radiation.
+Our support has led to the FDA having recognized x-Ray as a complementary technology for the delivery of the method of sterilization which is ionizing electromagnetic radiation.
+This will help to offer another channel for sterilizing the industry’s SUS componentry.

-Our member companies want the inbound suuply chain for the biomanufacturing industry to be recognized as one of the best understood and managed global supply chains.
-As part of their journey, the team developed a strategic framework for the development of the inbound supply chain.
-Members wanted to focus on what is important to the industry and realized that a lot of issues were apparent even before the pandemic began.
+BioPhorum member companies want the inbound supply chain for the biomanufacturing industry to be recognized as one of the best understood and managed global supply chains.
+As part of this journey, the team developed a strategic framework for the development of the inbound supply chain.
+Members wanted to focus on what is important to the industry and realized that many issues were apparent even before the pandemic began.
 They identified five strategic objectives that focus on fundamental problems within the industry and outlined approaches to address these problems.
-The group is developing an approach to be able to use tangible methods to measure performance to ensure that they are increasing value in terms of quality, speed, agility, and resources to members, industry, and ultimately patients .
+The group has developed maturity/capability assessments for each of the five strategic objectives using an approach to help members to be able to use tangible methods to improve their performance against the objectives and that allows for the measurement of performance to ensure that they are increasing value from improving operational excellence in terms of quality, speed, agility, and resources to members, industry, and ultimately patients.

 The strategic goals developed by the group are: